-That’s all there is to it.
-Comments are not particularly complicated.
+That’s all there is to comments.
+They’re not particularly complicated.

 Control Flow

-Decisions on whether or not to run some code depending on if a condition is true, or deciding to run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
-The most common constructs that let us control the flow of execution of our Rust code are if expressions and loops.
+Deciding whether or not to run some code depending on if a condition is true or deciding to run some code repeatedly while a condition is true are basic building blocks in most programming languages.
+The most common constructs that let you control the flow of execution of Rust code are if expressions and loops.

-If Expressions
+if Expressions

-An if expression allows youus to branch your code depending on conditions.
-YouWe provide a condition and then say, “If this condition is met, run this block of code.
+An if expression allows us to branch our code depending on conditions.
+We provide a condition and then state, “If this condition is met, run this block of code.
 If the condition is not met, do not run this block of code.”

-Let’s make a new project in your projects directory to explore if, and call it branches.
-In the src/main.rs file, put:
+Create a new project called branches in your projects directory to explore the if expression.
+In the src/main.rs file, input the following:

 Filename: src/main.rs